metacpan/metacpan-cpan-extracted/distros/G/Geo-Coder-List/README.md

 Copyright 2016-2019 Nigel Horne.

-This program is released under the following licence: GPL
+This program is released under the following licence: GPL2